Originally published on September 21, 2016. Last updated on October 4, 2019.

-Next, add in coconut milk, stirring constantly for 2 minutes.
-Be sure to mix well to dissolve all of the flour into the milk (you don't want any flour clumps).
-Use a whisk to mix if needed.
+Next, whisk up the coconut milk mixture again and add to pan, stirring constantly for 2 minutes.
 The sauce will bubble and thicken, keep stirring to prevent burning.
-After 2 minutes turn heat down to low and simmer.
-Stir in salt and pepper.
+After 2 minutes turn heat off and stir in salt and pepper.

 Now, put it all together.
 With a fork, scrape out the spaghetti squash “noodles” into a medium casserole dish.
 Add the cooked sausage, broccoli, and creamy garlic sauce.
 Mix everything together well.

 Place back in the oven to bake for 15 more minutes.
 Remove and serve.